learnk8s/learnk8s.io/src/graceful-shutdown/content.md

 Even if you don't, Kubernetes deletes Pods all the times.

-In particular, Kubernetes creates and deletes Pods every time you deploy a new version of your application.
+In particular, Kubernetes creates and deletes Pods every time you deploy a newer version of your application.

 When you change the image in your Deployment, Kubernetes rolls out the change incrementally.